Email Validation using Laravel DNS Validation

 RFC’s perception of email is quite loose in terms of what it means by email.
 According to RFC, harry@gmail and [email protected] are valid email.

-Sending verification email is a solution to this problem but what if a system does not need to verify its user.
+Sending verification email is a solution to this problem but what if a system does not need to verify its user?
 To address this problem, we need another approach.

 DNS Validation